maize-genetics/phg_v2/docs/installation.md

 > [!NOTE]
 > This assumes that you have added `phg` to your `PATH` using the
-> above example or you are within the `bin` subdirectory.
+> above example, or you are within the `bin` subdirectory.

 This should output summary text to the terminal including syntax help and a list of subcommands and descriptions.